nanoframework/nanoframework.github.io/content/getting-started-guides/trouble-shooting-guide.md

 ## No devices appear in **Device Explorer** in Visual Studio (View/Other Windows/Device Explorer)

 - The **Visual Studio nanoFramework Extension** communicates to the device using serial/COM ports.
 The extension must first detect that the COM port is active, and then ping the port for a response to a specific query.
-The device drivers for serial ports come in many flavors and versions, and are probably the #1 problem with detecting and communicating with a device.
+The device drivers for serial ports come in many flavours and versions, and are probably the #1 problem with detecting and communicating with a device.
 Install the latest drivers for the USB chipset used by your board.
 Check the version using Windows Device Manager.
 - Sometimes unplugging and replugging the USB port will "wake up" a serial device driver
 - Try pressing the RESET button on your device to reboot it
 - Reflash your device to make sure it has nanoFramework installed